How Do I See Others?

 – The Power of TED*, chapter 8

 A Coach asks questions that help clarify envisioned outcomes, current realities, and possible Baby Steps (small sequential actions that lead toward lasting change).
-A Coach dares a Creator to dream and look for pathways for manifesting their visions.
+A Coach dares a Creator to dream and look for pathways for bringing their envisioned outcomes to fruition.

 Despite having helpful intentions, the Rescuer as a person reinforces the Victim’s “poor me” self-identity and reinforces the Victim’s sense of powerlessness.
 This renders the Victim dependent upon the Rescuer for a sense of safety – a bond forged by the Victim’s shame for needing to be rescued and cemented by the Rescuer’s own fear of abandonment or loss of purpose.